The Leader We Need Now

 Building a Better Montgomery County for Everyone

-Evan Glass grew up with his single mother in New York and became the first in his family to earn a college degree when he graduated from American University.
-Twenty-six years ago, he chose Montgomery County as his home — and he's been working to make it a stronger, more inclusive community ever since.
+Evan Glass grew up watching his mother work two jobs to make ends meet.
+That taught him the value of hard work and how to stretch a dollar.
+He became the first in his family to earn a college degree, graduating from American University, and chose Montgomery County as his home 26 years ago.
+He's been fighting for it ever since.

 A Leader Who Gets Things Done

-In 2018, Evan made history as the first openly gay man elected to the Montgomery County Council.
-Now in his second term as an At-Large member, he's built a record of real results.
+In 2018, Evan made history as the first openly gay Jewish man elected to the Montgomery County Council.
+Now in his second term as an At-Large councilmember, he fights for all 1.1 million residents.
+He knows every neighborhood, every community, every corner of Montgomery County because he represents them all.

 Deep Roots in Public Service